Last Updated: September 12th, 2023 by Jake Cain

-If you can't find anywhere to parallel park there, go right on 114th and take the next right at 42nd Ave.
+If you can’t find anywhere to parallel park there, go right on 114th and take the next right at 42nd Ave.
 Again you will need some parking skills, but these are unmetered residential spots that many times you can take.
-You should arrive in plenty of time for the game to do this.
+You can do this all up and down the 40th, 41st, 42nd, 43rd etc until you find a spot, just be sure to arrive in plenty of time before the game to do this.

-If you do find parking, you really don't have a bad walk from there.
-Your car is going to be as safe there as it would be just about anywhere in the area in my opinion, but always use your best judgment when parking on the street.
+Also, if you are able to find parking in this area, you really don’t have a bad walk to get to Citi Field.
+Your car should be safe there as it would be just about anywhere in the area in my opinion, but always use your best judgment when parking on the street.

-The Citi Field official lots also technically ban tailgating, but that has not stopped the practice and the lot staff put up signs to direct tailgaters.
-Afternoon games in particular see an active tailgating scene, which then connects to the festivities often found outside the Jackie Robinson Rotunda.
+As far as pre-gaming, the Citi Field official lots technically ban tailgating, but that has not stopped the practice and sometimes the lot staff actually puts up signs to direct tailgaters.
+Afternoon games in particular see an active tailgating scene, which then connects to festivities found outside the Jackie Robinson Rotunda (the main entrance to Citi Field).
 You can embrace tailgating culture even without parking in these lots.

-The most stress-free choice for affordable parking at the Mets game is using Parking Panda.
-This lets you find a spot ahead of time and reserve it, so you know exactly where you are going before you ever leave your house.
+Still, my suggestion for the most stress-free choice for affordable parking at the Mets game is using SpotHero.
+This lets you find a spot ahead of time and reserve it, so you know exactly where you are going before you ever even leave your house.
 Here is a list of upcoming games, just click the date you need to find the cheapest spots:

 The Jackie Robinson Rotunda – via Flickr user Dave Berkowitz